FeatureBaseDB/featurebase-docs/docs/cloud/cloud-query/cloud-query-sample-db.md

 The `cseg` table has multiple columns assigned to [`IDSET`](/docs/sql-guide/data-types/data-type-idset) and [`STRINGSET`](/docs/sql-guide/data-types/data-type-stringset) data types.
 These data types enable FeatureBase to store low-cardinality data (1:many relationships) in a single column without needing to rely on traditional data models such as the star schema.

+{: .note}
+Some aggregate queries on `IDSET` and `STRINGSET` columns may output multiple results for the same row.
+This occurs because different clauses and functions may identify specific values in the same array.

 ## SQL queries

 The following queries demonstrate sub-second latency in the FeatureBase database